Olivier-Boudeville/Ceylan-LEEC/doc/Ceylan-LEEC-technical-manual-english.rst

 --------------------------------------

-:Organisation: Copyright (C) 2020-2020 Olivier Boudeville
+:Organisation: Copyright (C) 2020-2021 Olivier Boudeville
 :Contact: about (dash) leec (at) esperide (dot) com
 :Creation date: Wednesday, November 11, 2020
-:Lastly updated: Wednesday, November 11, 2020
+:Lastly updated: Sunday, December 27, 2020
-:Dedication: Users and maintainers of the ``LEEC`` library, version 0.5.
+:Dedication: Users and maintainers of the ``LEEC`` library, version 0.6.
 :Abstract:

 	The role of the ``LEEC`` library is to interact from Erlang/OTP with Let's Encrypt servers, mostly in order to generate X.509 certificates.

 .. meta::
-   :keywords: LEEC, cellular, phone, 3G, SMS, MMS, Erlang
+   :keywords: LEEC, X509, certificate, SSL, https, Erlang

 The latest version of this documentation is to be found at the `official LEEC website <http://leec.esperide.org>`_ (``http://leec.esperide.org``).